NaturailyShopify/Naturaily-netlify/_posts/2018-06-18-ruby-on-rails-how-to-create-perfect-enum-in-5-steps.md

 slug: ruby-on-rails-enum
 date: '2018-06-18 10:00:00 +0000'
 category: Ruby on Rails development
+author:
-author: Błażej Pichur
+  label: Błażej Pichur
+  value: author-4
   avatar: /assets/images/blazej.png

 image: /assets/images/perfect-enum.jpg
 text-preview: >-
   When your project starts you probably design ERD diagram or a similar one.